dhall-lang/dhall-lang/standard/beta-normalization.md

         t₁ = betaNormalize t₀
 ```

-Simplify a record selection if the argument is a record literal:
+Simplify a record selection if the argument is a record literal or record type:

     t ⇥ { x = v, … }